RaspPiGuy/DS18B20TempSensor-Arduino-Pi/README.md

   *  One-wire library written for Arduino with all functions excewpt, parasitic operation and alarms.
   *  Arduino sketches written to interface with multiple devices, make temperature readings, scan for new devices, Store ROM code and descriptions in EEPROM, remove a device from EEPROM, and edit descriptions.
+  *  Auxiliary sketches for writing to and reading from EEPROM